top of page

 Heathenry / Norse Paganism

-A revival of the pre-Christian spiritual traditions of Scandinavia and Northern Europe, centered around gods like Odin, Freyja, and Thor.
-Practices can include ancestor veneration, the runes, and blót (ritual feasts).
-Some follow historically informed practices, others a more intuitive path.
+A revival of the pre-Christian traditions of Northern Europe, Heathenry centers on deities like Odin, Freyja, and Thor.
+Practices often include ancestor veneration, the use of runes, and ritual feasts known as blót.
+Some Heathens follow historically informed paths; others weave intuition and modern values into their practice.

 Hellenic Polytheism (Hellenism)

-Reconnecting with the ancient Greek gods — such as Hecate, Apollo, or Dionysus — through myth, ritual, and philosophical ethics.
-Practitioners often observe ancient festivals and develop devotional relationships with specific deities.
+A modern devotion to the ancient Greek gods — such as Hecate, Apollo, and Dionysus — grounded in myth, ritual, and ethics.
+Practitioners may observe traditional festivals or cultivate personal relationships with specific deities, blending classical philosophy with contemporary spirituality.

 Roman Revivalism (Religio Romana)